SophieBosio/sophiebosio.github.io/content/about.md

 I'm very interested in programming, coffee, natural languages, and music.

-Currently, I'm writing my MSc thesis, working part-time as a software engineer intern at [Ardoq](https://www.ardoq.com/) and enjoying the wild ride of learning Emacs.
+Currently, I'm working as a software engineer at [Ardoq](https://www.ardoq.com/).

-My thesis work is about trying to make [property-based testing](https://medium.com/criteo-engineering/introduction-to-property-based-testing-f5236229d237) a little easier to get started with, by automatically generating test input generators for you.
-Normally, you have to write generators for user-defined algebraic data types yourself but in my small functional language Contra, generators for simple ADTs are derived automatically.
+I recently graduated with an MSc from the University of Oslo, where I wrote my thesis on [property-based testing](https://medium.com/criteo-engineering/introduction-to-property-based-testing-f5236229d237).
+I designed and implemented a small functional language called [Contra](https://github.com/SophieBosio/contra), which has native support for defining properties and a built-in property-checker.
+It's capable of automatically generating counterexamples, even for user-defined algebraic data types, using SMT solving.

-My thesis work is in Haskell and at work, I'm learning more and more Clojure.
+I implemented Contra in Haskell and at work, I'm getting to love Clojure.
 I'm generally interested in functional programming languages - bonus if there's a nice Emacs mode for it!